 - 1. What do you think is the most important thing you learned from this book and the course for which you read it?
 Explain your answer. - 2.
-Provide one example of how an appreciation of the sociological imagination might help an individual to become a more effective social change agent.
+Provide one example of how an appreciation of the sociological imagination might help an individual to become a more effective agent of social change.

-15.2 Public Sociology and Improving Society
+22.2 Public Sociology and Improving Society